logseq/docs/db-version.md

 1. Press `Cmd-S` to persist a graph to `~/logseq/graphs/GRAPH-NAME/db.sqlite`.
 2. Modify the db.sqlite with a nbb-logseq script.
 3. Update the app to use the modified db.sqlite by using the `Replace graph with its db.sqlite file` dev command.

+## CLI

+The `logseq` [CLI](https://www.npmjs.com/package/@logseq/cli) provides commands to interact with desktop DB graphs from the command line.
+The CLI works independent of the Logseq app and makes Logseq features available for automation on CI/CD platforms like [Github Actions](https://github.com/features/actions).
+For example, a DB graph could have a Markdown export created on every push to Github.
+Some CLI commands also interact with the current DB graph if the [HTTP API Server](https://docs.logseq.com/#/page/local%20http%20server) is turned on.
+The CLI provides the following commands including:

+* list - List graphs
+* show - Show DB graph(s) info
+* search - Search DB graph like grep
+* query - Query DB graph
+* export - Export DB graph as Markdown
+* export-edn - Export DB graph as EDN
+* append - Append text to current page

+Read the [CLI's homepage](https://www.npmjs.com/package/@logseq/cli) to learn more.

 ## Additional Links
 * https://discuss.logseq.com/t/introducing-newtags-with-examples/32310 - Helpful tutorial on new tags